MichaelCurrin/dev-cheatsheets/cheatsheets/containers/docker_compose.md

 - [Docker compose reference docs](https://docs.docker.com/compose/reference/overview/)

 Docker compose allows orchestration of multiple containers and it allows you to store and run parameters against those.
-T
+Such as normally when you run a `docker` command with a port number.

 ## Build